The Centre encourages the investigation of high quality research, bringing together experienced, developing and new legal researchers.

-- Commercial Law (broadly interpreted to include Corporate, Financial Services, Insolvency, Intellectual Property Law and International Arbitration)
+- Commercial Law (broadly interpreted to include Corporate, Financial Services, Insolvency, Intellectual Property Law (including a feminist approach to IP Law) and International Arbitration)

 - Criminal Justice (including Criminal Law and Evidence, the history of Criminal Justice, Criminology and Homelessness).

-Recent research projects funded respectively by professional bodies, the EU or the UK Government include:
+Recent research projects funded by learned societies, professional bodies, the EU or the UK Government include:

 - Company Voluntary Arrangements: Evaluating Success and Failure 2018 – A report commissioned by R3 Association of Business Recovery Professionals with the support of ICAEW Institute of Chartered Accountants in England and Wales

 - Insolvency Litigation and the Jackson Reforms – An Update 2016- A report commissioned by R3 the Association of Business Recovery Professionals (with the support of ACCA, ICAEW, ICAS, ILA, IPA, IRS, JLT Specialty Ltd, Willis Taylor Watson)

 - Empowering Women Rough Sleepers to protect themselves from Violence on the Streets 2015 - Funded by the EU Daphne Programme

 - Runaway and Homeless Children who Sleep Rough 2015 - Funded by the EU Daphne Programme

 - Pre-Pack Empirical Research: Characteristic and Outcome Analysis of Pre-Pack Administration Final Report to the Graham Review 2014 – A Report commissioned by the Insolvency Service part of the Department of Business, Innovation and Skills